 Nicole and Mark took a flight, while Chris and I took a high speed train, to Copenhagen.
 Upon arriving at 7:30, we met at their very swanky hotel (the Hotel Alexandra) for drinks, and then wound up at at a Croatian restaurant called Dubrovnik’s for dinner.
 No complaints about the food!

-Today, our last full day, we met Nicole and Mark for a huge breakfast at their hotel, and then while Mark visited bookstores in town, Nicole and Chris and I took the train to Elsinore, home of the Krongborg castle and the setting for Shakespeare’s Hamlet.
-Being the 400th anniversary of Shakespeare this year, they were doing scenes from the play in various rooms around the castle.
-Afterward, Chris and I visited the Royal Danish Library, which had an excellent exhibition of their most treasured items, including a 7th c manuscript, original Hans Christian Andersen writings, drawings by Matisse, Karen Blixen’s Out of Africa, and many more.
-It was a wonderful exhibit and I’m glad we got the chance to stop in.
+Today, our last full day, we met Nicole and Mark for a huge breakfast at their hotel, and then while Mark visited bookstores in town, Nicole and Chris and I took the train to Elsinore, home of the Kronborg castle and the setting for Shakespeare’s Hamlet.
+Being the 400th anniversary of Shakespeare this year, they were performing scenes from the play in various rooms around the castle.
+Afterward, Chris and I visited the Royal Danish Library, which had an excellent exhibition of their most treasured items, including a 7th century manuscript, original Hans Christian Andersen writings, drawings by Matisse, Karen Blixen’s Out of Africa, and many more.
+It was a wonderful exhibit and I’m glad we got the chance to stop in (plus it was air conditioned, always a favorite for me).
 We all had dinner at Halifax, and enjoyed one more stroll around the city looking for ice cream.

 And so our trip was a success for all!
 The four of us had a wonderful time together, explored some fun new culture, and each had the kind of vacation we were hoping to have, all with a few up-front conversations about our expectations.
 Yay for adulting!